 What are the key announcement dates?

-The announcement of the first shortlist of 16 books (four per category) will take place in November 2023.
-In early 2024, the Category winners will be announced and, of those four, one book will be selected as the “Book of the Year” – The Nero Gold Prize.
+The announcement of the first category shortlists (16 books, four per category) took place on 21st November 2023.
+The four Category winners will be announced on 30th January 2024 and, of those, one book will be selected as the “Book of the Year” – The Nero Gold Prize.
 Further details will be announced in due course via nerobookawards.com.

 How are the Awards run?

 The Awards are run as a not-for-profit organisation.
-A Board of Trustees, including representatives from Caffè Nero and The Booksellers Association, will oversee the governance and strategic direction, as well as advise on the annual selection of judges.
 The day-to-day running of the Awards is handled by the Management Team, headed up by Awards Director Amanda Johnson, formerly publicity and project director of the Women’s Prize for Fiction and, most recently, Director of the Costa Book Awards.
 The Awards are administered by The Booksellers Association, the trade body founded to promote retail bookselling in the United Kingdom and Ireland, led by Alan Staton.
 All Awards communications and events are handled by Riot Communications, an award-winning PR agency that specialises in arts, culture and entertainment, led by Katy MacMillan-Scott.